-This vehicle is equipped with a 12 volt/30 Amp-hour, sealed low-maintenance battery (A), which is located under the front access panel.
+This vehicle is equipped with a 12 volt/30 Amp-hour, sealed lowmaintenance battery (A), which is located at the inner side of the rear right fender.
 Therefore, it is not necessary to check the electrolyte or add distilled water to the battery.
 If the battery seems to have discharged, consult your dealer.
 Verify that the battery connections are clean and secured during routine maintenance.

-Battery maintenance guidelines:
+Battery Maintenance Guidelines:

-- If the vehicle will not be used for a month or longer, remove the battery and store it in a cool, dry place.
-Completely recharge the battery before reinstallation. - A special battery charger (constant low voltage/ampere) is required for recharging low-maintenance batteries.
-Using a conventional battery charger may shorten the battery life. - Always make sure the cable connections are the correct polarity when reinstalling the battery.
+- A special battery charger (constant low voltage/ampere) is required for recharging low-maintenance batteries.
+Using a conventional battery charger may shorten the battery life. - If the vehicle will not be used for a month or longer, remove the battery and store it in a cool, dry place.
+Completely recharge the battery before re-installation. - Always make sure the cable connections are the correct polarity when reinstalling the battery.
 RED ('+' positive) / Black ('-' negative).
 Always disconnect the RED ('+'positive) cable last during removal, and reconnect it first during installation. - Corroded battery connections can be cleaned with a mixture of baking soda and water.